Ket3r/script-server-wiki/Server-configuration.md

 Script-server has default settings and works out of the box.
 For changing the settings, please edit _conf/conf.json_ file (create new if needed).
 You can set custom conf.json location by running Script server with -f parameter (e.g. `launcher.py -f /home/me/configs/script-server.json`)
-Please note, that configuration changes require server restart.
+Please note, that configuration changes require a server restart.

 [Example](#example) can be found at the bottom of the page.